OneWomenLess/OneWomenLess.github.io/get-help.md

 How to name the issue?
 A dictionary of common issues (connected to tags in the testimonials?)

+A mediation? \
+  Consider hiring a mediator. \
+  Consider asking someone from the community to mediate.

 Get legal advice?

 Mutual aid support groups?

 Consider getting professional emotional support.

-A mediation? \
-  Consider hiring a mediator. \
-  Consider asking someone from the community to mediate.
+Consider leaving the project.

+Consider other professions.

 Other resources?